genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 .. image:: images/insert.jpg

-Insert size statistics are useful to validate library constrauction and include:
+Insert size statistics are useful to validate library constraction and include:

 #.
 Median insert size: a middle of a sorted list of insert sizes;
 #.
 Median absolute deviation: calculated by taking the median of the absolute